 You can use any maple syrup you'd like but I recommend using a quality brand.
 I like the walnuts sweet but not cloyingly so I stick with 1-2 tbsp.
 I find it to be just the right balance.

 Coconut sugar acts as a binding agent in this recipe and keeps the walnuts together.
-Feel free to add more than 1 tsp if you want additional sweetness.
+Feel free to add more than 1 teaspoon if you want additional sweetness.

 Cardamom and Cinnamon